Intercession in the Old Testament

 The wicked man builds monuments to his achievements, even as Herod built cities to preserve his name and Hitler strove to create a "thousand-year Reich"

 Yet every such effort is in vain: they exhaust themselves for nothing.
-God intends this world to be filled with a knowledge of Him, not with monuments to murderers.
+God intends this world to be filled with the knowledge of Him, not with monuments to murderers.

 In contrast, the character of the righteous in the darkest days will be marked by integrity and trustworthiness.